 In 2013 the car was shown at the VIII Salon Privé Concours d'Elégance held at Syon Park, London and on the 22nd June 2014, at the Super Car Pageant in St. John’s Wood, England.

-We have acquired the car from the last owner and confirm the car is in superb condition ready to show, tour or simply enjoy ownership of a fantastic example of a GTO.
+We have acquired the car from the last owner and confirm the car is in superb condition with Classiche and is ready to show, tour or simply enjoy ownership of a fantastic example of a GTO.